 Click to view in The American Journal of Psychiatry

-If any of the studies currently running are of interest to you and you think you may be eligible, you can register your interest by completing the Expressions of Interest form.
+If any of the studies currently running is of interest to you and you think you may be eligible, you can register your interest by completing the Expressions of Interest form.
 One of our Research Team will make contact; you are under no obligation to take part and can pull out of the study at any stage.

 Alternatively you can contact us on: